 How to copy file using terminal in ubuntu?

-by raphaelle , in category: General Help , a year ago
+by raphaelle , in category: General Help , 2 years ago

 How to copy file using terminal in ubuntu?